ChaconMoon/Examples-of-Web-Vulnerabilities/CSRF/README.md

 </form>
 ```

-If you sent any email the real email that will be sent is attacker@deepweb.com
+If you sent an email, the real email that will be sent is attacker@deepweb.com

 ![alt text](./images/Change_Email_Attack.png)

-# Secure Website
+### Secure Website

 http://localhost/Examples-of-Web-Vulnerabilities/CSRF/api/index.php

-For prevent that any website can't send a Requests to this form you must creacte a CSRF Token, sent it in the form and before do any changes in the website verife that the token exists.
+For preventing that any website can send a Requests to this form you must creacte a CSRF Token, sending it in the form and before do any changes in the website verify that the token exists.

 ```
 <?php